 There are several reasons why blood cells may give up their potassium.
 When there is tissue trauma, such as burning, gastrointestinal bleeding, surgery, traumatic injury, or rhabdomyolysis, cells will release potassium into the blood stream.
 In most cases, tissue trauma isn’t sufficient to cause high potassium levels on its own.
 Usually there is poor kidney function, a shortage of the hormone aldosterone, or increased potassium intake in addition to tissue trauma.
 Some medications, salt replacements, and low sodium foods are especially high in potassium and should be monitored if there is a risk for high potassium levels in a patient’s blood stream.
 Heart failure is the critical end point in patients unable to excrete potassium.

 The role of sodium in elevating blood pressure and increasing the risk for other lifestyle diseases is considered to be well understood, but remains controversial.
 The idea of simply following a sodium exclusion diet is less clear in terms of outcome and hard to apply on a national policy basis.
-The inclusion of additional minerlas as demonstrated by the Finnish experience adds considerbale benefit to the gain in quality of life outcomes and appears to meet the taste complications as well.
-In the UK we have a low sodium potassium rich substitute which does not have the same level of research as the finnish experience but does support collective opinion.
-If the risk of increasing potassium alone exists – it does so in a subset of patients, all of whom would recieve appropriate recommendations concerning potassium intake from their primary care provider.
+The inclusion of additional minerals as demonstrated by the Finnish experience adds considerable benefit to the gain in quality of life outcomes and appears to meet the taste complications as well.
+In the UK we have a low sodium potassium rich substitute which does not have the same level of research as the Finnish experience but does support collective opinion.
+If the risk of increasing potassium alone exists – it does so in a subset of patients, all of whom would receive appropriate recommendations concerning potassium intake from their primary care provider.

-We as nutritional therapists recognise tat changing peoples habits are hard, and that the easier this can be made the better, salt reduction needs to go hand in hand with taste and ease of access as well as demonstratble benefits to be sure the consumer makes his or her correct choice at the till.
+We as nutritional therapists recognise tat changing peoples habits are hard, and that the easier this can be made the better, salt reduction needs to go hand in hand with taste and ease of access as well as demonstrable benefits to be sure the consumer makes his or her correct choice at the till.

 Suckling RJ, He FJ, MacGregor GA.
 Altered dietary salt intake for preventing and treating diabetic kidney disease.
 Cochrane Database of Systematic Reviews 2010, Issue 12.
 Art.
 No.: CD006763.
 DOI: 10.1002/14651858.CD006763.pub2 View Article